View Dorothy Matthews's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her husband, Keith Matthews, Aug.
+19, 2012; one daughter, Sharon Corum, Aug.
+22, 2014; two sons-in-law, Bill Corum, July 4, 1998, and Bob Copeland, July 25, 2018; one grandson, Mark Corum; her parents; three sisters, Anna Koester, Clara Overmark and Florence Wildhaber; three brothers, Elmer Buhr, Melvin Buhr and Walfred Buhr; her stepmother, Frances Buhr; and one stepbrother, Wilbert Eckelkamp.

+Visitation was held Wednesday, Jan.
+15, from 4 to 7 p.m. at Oltmann Funeral Home, Union.

-A funeral Mass for Dorothy Matthews, 92, Union, will be Thursday, Jan.
-16, at 10 a.m. at Immaculate Conception Church, Union.
+A funeral Mass was held Thursday, Jan.
+16, at Immaculate Conception Church, Union.